-The Statin Residual Risk Reduction with Epanova in High Risk Patients with Hypertriglyceridemia (Strength) trial is a randomized, placebo controlled, double blind trial of 4 grams per day of omega-3-fatty acids (Epanova) (mixture of EPA and DHA fatty acids) vs. placebo in 13,000 patients on statins with hypertriglyceridemia (180-500mg/dl), optimal LDL-C levels (< 100mg/dl or on maximal statin therapy), low HDL-C (<42mg/dl in men and < 47mg/dl in women), and either cardiovascular disease or high risk for cardiovascular disease (205).
-The primary outcome is major atherosclerotic cardiovascular events (cardiovascular death, myocardial infarction, stroke, coronary revascularization or hospitalization for unstable angina).
-The results of this study have not been presented or published but a press release has indicated that the study was stopped due to futility.
+The Statin Residual Risk Reduction with Epanova in Risk Patients with Hypertriglyceridemia Hiah (STRENGTH) trial was a randomized, placebo controlled, double blind trial of 4 grams per day of omega-3-fatty acids (Epanova) (carboxylic acid formulation of EPA and DHA) vs. placebo (corn oil) in 13,000 patients on statins with hypertriglyceridemia (180-500mg/dL), optimal LDL-C levels (< 100mg/dL or on maximal statin therapy), low HDL-C (<42mg/dL in men and < 47mg/dL in women), and either ASCVD or high risk for ASCVD (214).
+The primary outcome was major atherosclerotic cardiovascular events (cardiovascular death, MI, stroke, coronary revascularization or hospitalization for unstable angina).
+The primary end point occurred in 785 patients (12.0%) treated with omega-3 CA vs 795 (12.2%) treated with corn oil (HR, 0.99: [95% CI, 0.90-1.09]; P = .84) (215).
+Thus, in contrast to EPA alone this omega-3-fatty acid formulation failed to show benefits despite reducing TG levels (18% decrease) to a similar degree as in the REDUCE-IT trial.